York-SDCNLab/Marker-Detection-General/README.md

-# Background
+# Motivations

-Few works provide 3D artificial fiducials for light detection and ranging (LiDAR) sensors.
-The [Intensity Image-based LiDAR Fiducial Marker (IILFM)](https://github.com/York-SDCNLab/IILFM) is one of the pioneer studies in this field.
-However, IILFM has two evident drawbacks: 1) it requires a dense single-view point cloud with no occlusion as the input; 2) the pose estimation accuracy degrades as the distance between the marker and the LiDAR increases.
-In this paper, we develop an enhanced LiDAR fiducial marker system, named IILFM++, that overcomes the shortcomings of the original IILFM.
-The enhancements are twofold. <br>
-* First, we design a new pipeline to extend the LiDAR fiducial marker detection from the single-view point cloud to the general point cloud.
-The general point cloud, such as a 3D prior map built by a Simultaneous Localization and Mapping framework, allows the existence of multiple viewpoints and occlusion. <br>
-* Second, we propose a new algorithm to boost the accuracy of pose estimation based on fiducials.
-In particular, we improve the imaging quality of the intensity image by introducing an intermediate plane. <br>

-These improvements are favorable to downstream tasks, for instance, localization and navigation.
-Both qualitative and quantitative experiments are conducted to demonstrate the superiority of the proposed IILFM++ over previous approaches.
+LiDAR fiducials localization on a 3D prior map is favorable to downstream tasks, including relocalization and navigation.
+The existing methods cannot be directly applied to this problem as they require an occlusion-free  single-view point cloud as the input.
+In this paper, we develop a novel method to localize fiducials, which refer to planar markers (e.g. AprilTag and ArUco), on a 3D prior map, built from a LiDAR-based Simultaneous Localization and Mapping framework, with multiple viewpoints and occlusion.
+In particular, we adopt the [Intensity Image-based LiDAR Fiducial Marker (IILFM)](https://github.com/York-SDCNLab/IILFM) as the baseline and develop a new fiducials localization pipeline which is composed of three steps: 1) intensity feature extraction; 2) feature clustering and cluster screening; 3) marker detection via an intermediate plane.
+In addition, we develop a new algorithm to boost the pose estimation accuracy over IILFM by improving the imaging quality of the intensity image.
+Both qualitative and quantitative experiments are conducted to demonstrate the superiority of the proposed method over the previous approaches.

 https://user-images.githubusercontent.com/58899542/208347959-75cfc3b0-d0a8-4b5c-88ee-439d915d61bb.mp4